 OverPlay Network and Server Locations

 The OverPlay VPN network of servers has steadily grown in size over the years.
-Their network has more than 300 servers in 20 different countries with 10,000 shareable IP addresses.
-They have servers on nearly every major continent including Europe, North America, South America, Asia, and Oceania.
-The best coverage is in the United States, United Kingdom, and Australia where OverPlay hosts more than 200 servers.
+Their network has more than 650 servers in 50 different countries with 10,000 shareable IP addresses.
+They have servers on nearly every major continent including Europe, North America, South America, Asia, Oceania, and Africa.
+The best coverage is in the United States, United Kingdom, and Australia where OverPlay hosts more than 650 servers.
 Here is a list of the countries that you can connect to using the OverPlay VPN:

-- Austria, Belgium, Denmark, France, Germany, Hungary, Luxembourg, Netherlands, Poland, Spain, Sweden, United Kingdom
+- Europe – Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Spain, Sweden, Switzerland, Ukraine, United Kingdom

 It is easy to see from this list that OverPlay has servers all over the world and multiple fast servers in more popular locations like the United States, the United Kingdom, Australia, and the Netherlands, Canada, and Malaysia.
 Their network defaults primarily to the OpenVPN protocol but also supports L2TP/IPSec and PPTP.